-This is the final blog post of the 2015 Holiday Readiness blog series and it will recap the best learnings from all previous blog posts from this series providing you a great encompassing checklist to measure your Holiday readiness.
-Let’s get started:
+This is the final blog post of the Holiday Readiness blog series and it will recap the best learnings from all previous blog posts from this series and provides you a great encompassing checklist to measure your holiday readiness.

 2. Robust Test Scripts to Cover All Key Use Cases